supervisely-ecosystem/mark-segments-on-synced-videos-2/README.md

 In can work in two modes:

-- label segemnt on a single video
+- label segment on a single video
 - label segment on two videos (pair)

 Segment defines by two tags: app assigns tag with string value `begin-<segment-id>` on a specific frame on the left video and tag with string value `end-<segment-id>` on a specific frame on the right video.